robinbb/blog/src/hugo/content/blog/employees-are-more-important-than-customers-and-investors.md

 How reasonable is it to invest in a company with a disengaged team?

 Consider your team.
-Suppose that you accede to investor demands in a way that results in a weaker team, a less engaged team.
+Suppose that you accede to investor demands in a way that results in a weaker, less engaged team.
 What have you done?
 You have made investment in your company less reasonable, because your team is weaker.

 Suppose that you fail to accede to investor demands in a way that causes them not to invest, but in a way that results in a stronger, more engaged team.
 Since your team is strong, you can always find more investors.

-Consider the worst case scenario of a disengaged team, quite possible in the fast paced world of tech startups: your team leaves you.
+Consider the worst-case scenario of a disengaged team, quite possible in the fast-paced world of tech startups: your team leaves you.
 If your investors are satisfied that you met their demands, they still won't invest because you have no team; then you have nothing.

-Of course, one should always try to satisfy one's investors; but, do prioritize correctly.
+Of course, you should always try to satisfy your investors; but, you must prioritize correctly.
 Strong, engaged teams are more important than satisfied investors, when push comes to shove.

 ### Priorities